chris-oleson/bluprint/README.md

 - Install MySQL Server

 ### In the backend folder
-- Create a `.env` file copied from `.env.example` and enter your enviroment information
+- Create a `.env` file copied from `.env.example` and enter your environment information
 - Connect to the local MySQL Server and import `schema.sql` to install the DB schema

 ### In the frontend folder
-- Create a `.env` file copied from `.env.example` and enter your enviroment information
+- Create a `.env` file copied from `.env.example` and enter your environment information

 ## Production deployment configuration: